 Main illustration: Daniella Valerio

 Tech stacks are the tools that marketing and sales use to reach out to customers and track results.
-They form the backbone of modern sales and marketing operations.
+They form the backbone of modern sales and digital marketing operations.

 When set up right, they provide a clarifying view of your most valuable prospects and customers — and the next steps that your team needs to take to efficiently nurture a lead, close the deal or grow the account.

 But, too often sales and marketing tech stacks are cobbled together from existing tools and workflows that have haphazardly developed over time.
-When adding a new tool to the stack, systems teams consider how the tool will interact with other existing tools.
+When adding a new marketing or sales tool to the stack, systems teams consider how the tool will interact with other existing tools.
 But they ignore the more fundamental question: can this tool propel the business to the next stage of growth and open a gateway to more revenue?

+Growth stacks aren’t just for startups, they’re for any business that wants to grow.
 From our combined years of experience helping companies build robust growth stacks, here are three things your tools should do to drive growth.

 3 tips for building a sales and marketing growth stack